Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Built by Kockums Mekaniska Verkstads A/B, Malmö, Sweden in 1916.

-According to a posting to my ship forum she had the previous names Belibrook, Polberg and Bergvik.
+This posting to my ship forum states she had the previous names Belibrook, Polberg and Bergvik.
 The forum thread starts on this page.

 Final Fate - 1940:

-The first engineer and the cook, who had been in their cabins had managed to get out.
+The first engineer and the cook, who had been in their cabins, had managed to get out.
 The first engineer had been asleep, but had a rude awakening when he was flung up to the ceiling of his cabin.
-When he opened the door he encountered steam coming from the engine room, but kept his arm in front of his face and ran aft to the poop where he waited with the cook until they were both picked up.
-The cook had gone straight into the sea when he opened the door of his cabin, and was carried by the sea towards aft past the engine room door as Bravore was sinking by the bow, got one leg over the rail and was thrown down on the after deck by the suction, got up into the rigging on the after mast, then slid down the derrick hoist to the poop (the water was so shallow that the poop remained above water after the ship had sunk).
+When he opened the door, he encountered steam coming from the engine room, but kept his arm in front of his face and ran aft to the poop, where he waited with the cook until they were both picked up.
+The cook had gone straight into the water when he opened the door of his cabin, and was carried by the sea towards aft, past the engine room door, as Bravore was sinking by the bow, got one leg over the rail and was thrown down on the after deck by the suction, got up into the rigging on the after mast, then slid down the derrick hoist to the poop (the water was so shallow that the poop remained above water after the ship had sunk).
 A small motorboat from shore later rescued them both and took them to Deal.

 A visitor to my website has told me that "Shipwreck Index of the British Isles" gives the position as 1 mile south of Gull Stream Buoy, Goodwin Sands, mine laid by U-boat.
-However, according to a message on my Ship Forum, posted by Roger W. Jordan, it appears Bravore had struck a mine that had been laid by aircraft of the 9th Fliegerdivision.
-She was one of three vessels (the others were British) sunk on mines laid by the 9th FD.
-The minefield on which Bravore sank consisted of a total 26 mines.
+However, according to the message on my Ship Forum, posted by Roger W. Jordan, it appears Bravore had struck a mine that had been laid by aircraft of the 9th Fliegerdivision.
+She was one of three ships (the others were British) sunk on mines laid by the 9th F.D.
+The minefield in which Bravore sank consisted of a total of 26 mines.
 The position of sinking was 51 18 38N 01 30 54E.
-Mr. Jordan adds: "I do not have the identity of all three ships that sank on these mines, but one of the two British ships was Rydal Force, which struck about 370 metres south of Gull Buoy.
+Mr. Jordan adds: "I do not have the identity of all three ships that sank on these mines, but one of the two British ships was Rydal Force (note that this ship is also listed in Convoy FS 151), which struck about 370 metres south of Gull Buoy.
 This would be about 0.75 miles north of the position in which Bravore struck".
-In fact, the 2nd mate says that while he was at the hospital he spoke to some survivors of a British ship that had been at anchor in the Downs when Bravore struck the mine.
+In fact, the 2nd mate says that while he was in the hospital he spoke to some survivors of a British ship that had been at anchor in the Downs when Bravore struck the mine.
 This ship had struck a mine the following day.

 From the Norwegian newspaper Aftenposten, dated April 29-1940: